FirstlyBoldly/Angets/README.md

 ---

-*Actually, I don't expect anyone else other than me to use this package.
+Actually, I don't expect anyone else other than me to use this package.
 \
-But if you find it useful enough to want to contribute, be my guest!*
+But if you find it useful enough to want to contribute, be my guest!

 ---

-**Created&nbsp;&nbsp;: 19 February 2025.
+Created: 19 February 2025.
 \
-Updated : None.**
+Updated: None.

 ---